rjafari44/ESP32-Sonar/README.md

 **Combined Version**: All code in a single `ESP32-Sonar.ino` file located in `combined/`.
 Easier to upload and manage as a standalone file.

 Both versions have identical functionality.
+There is a simplified skeleton version but that is for a simple modeling guide.

 ### 1. Hardware Setup
 - Assemble ESP32-C3, servo, and ultrasonic sensor